-Table 1 - ToR Development and Tentative Schedule
+Table 1 - Overall ToR Development and Tentative Schedule

-Tentative Schedule Initial Community Engagement Community (GRT), public, Indigenous communities and other Preliminary Draft Proposed ToR An early draft of the Draft Proposed ToR.
-The Ministry of the Environment, Conservation and Parks (MECP) does a preliminary screening of the Preliminary Draft Proposed ToR to ensure all documentation requirements have been met.
-Preliminary Draft Proposed ToR is revised to address comments.
-Completed March 2018 Draft Proposed ToR The Draft Proposed ToR is submitted to the GRT, public, Indigenous communities and other stakeholders for review and comment.
+Schedule Draft Proposed ToR public, indigenous communities and other stakeholders for review and comment.
 Draft Proposed ToR is revised to address comments.
-April to July 2018 Proposed ToR.
+Public participation meeting and Council approval of Proposed ToR.
 Formal submission of Proposed ToR to the MECP for approval.
-The MECP may ask for revisions to the Proposed ToR to address concerns prior to MECP staff submitting the Proposed ToR to the Minister for approval.
-Late Summer to Fall 2018 (In Progress) (Final) ToR ToR as approved by the Minister of the Environment, Conservation and Parks.
+The MECP will hold additional stakeholder engagement and may ask for revisions to the to Fall 20 Proposed ToR (Final) ToR ToR as approved by the Minister.
 EA must be carried out according to the ToR.
-Early 2019 to Spring 2019
+Spring 2019 (tentative)